square/luhnybin/README.md

 Modify `mask.sh` and make the tests pass.
 [Line feeds](http://en.wikipedia.org/wiki/Newline) delineate the test cases.
 If you pass a number on the command line, `run.sh` will repeat the test suite the specified number of times; this is useful for performance comparisons.
 The tests aren't set in stone&mdash;if you have an idea for improving the test suite, please submit a pull request.

-Once we have enough interesting submissions, I'll post a followup to [our blog](http://corner.squareup.com/) summarizing the results.
-I'll open source our own Java-based solution after everyone has had time to give the problem a shot.
+Once we have enough interesting submissions, I'll summarize the results in a followup [blog](http://corner.squareup.com/) post and open source our own Java-based implementation.
+In the mean time, if you enjoy working with talented people on challenging problems like this, email your résumé to <a href="mailto:luhnybin@squareup.com">luhnybin@squareup.com</a>.

 Good luck!